Brackets in the Pontryagin algebras of manifolds: Introduction

-Despite the simplicity of the underlying idea, a precise definition of the intersection bibracket requires considerable efforts and occupies about two thirds of the paper.
-First of all, we introduce a version of singular homology in which the role of simplices is played by manifolds with corners.
-Homology theories based on manifolds with corners were implicit already in \cite{CS} and were since considered by other authors, see, for example, \cite{CD} and \cite{Ci}.
-However, we are not aware of a systematic exposition sufficient for our aims and consequently develop our own approach.
-For any topological space $X$, we define \emph{polychains} in $X$ as oriented manifolds with corners endowed with an identification of some faces and with a map to $X$ compatible with this identification.
-The connected components of a polychain are equipped with $\mathbb F$-valued weights which replace the coefficients of singular simplices in singular chains.
+Despite the simplicity of the underlying idea, a precise definition of the intersection bibracket requires considerable efforts.
+First of all, we introduce a version of singular homology using manifolds with corners instead of simplices.
+Homology theories based on manifolds with corners were implicit already in \cite{CS} and were since considered by several authors, see, for example, \cite{CD} and \cite{Ci}.
+These theories are insufficient for our aims and we develop our own approach.
+For any topological space~$X$, we define \emph{polychains} in~$X$ as oriented manifolds with corners endowed with additional structure including an identification of some faces, a map to~$X$ compatible with this identification, and $\mathbb F$-valued weights assigned to the connected components (these weights play the role of the coefficients of singular simplices in singular chains).
 We define a \emph{reduction} of polychains which eliminates redundant connected components (like, for example, components of weight zero).
-Each polychain in $X$ has a well-defined reduced boundary.
-If it is void, then the polychain is said to be a \emph{polycycle}.
-The polycycles in $X$ considered up to disjoint unions with reduced boundaries form a graded vector space $\widetilde{H}_\ast (X)$ called the \emph{face homology} of $X$.
-The usual singular homology $ {H}_\ast (X)= {H}_\ast (X; \mathbb F)$ is a split quotient of $\widetilde{H}_\ast (X)$.
+Each polychain in~$X$ has a well-defined reduced boundary.
+If it is void, then the polychain is a \emph{polycycle}.
+The polycycles in~$X$ considered up to disjoint unions with reduced boundaries form a graded vector space $\widetilde{H}_\ast (X)$, the \emph{face homology} of~$X$.
+The key theorem enabling our construction of bibrackets says that the usual singular homology $ {H}_\ast (X)= {H}_\ast (X; \mathbb F)$ embeds in $\widetilde{H}_\ast (X)$ as a direct summand.